meenajoshigit/Data-Science-Portfolio/README.md

      ![image](https://user-images.githubusercontent.com/25867288/49819091-82dd2500-fd42-11e8-94cc-2ef291f676b8.png)

+ **Image Classification using Convolutional Neural Network**

+-	Train CNN on sample images and see the predictions.
+-	Normalized image, one-hot encode labels and built a convolutional layer, max pool and fully connected layer.
+-	Keywords:  CNN, image preprocessing

+**Training Smart Cab to drive(Reinforcement Learning)**

+-	Applied reinforcement learning techniques for a self –driving agent in a simplified world to aid it in effectively reaching its destination in the allotted time.
+-	Modeled a complex control problem in terms of limited available inputs and designed a scheme to automatically learn as optimal driving strategy based on rewards and penalties.

 **Santander bank product recommendations**

 - Used machine learning algorithms to predict which products their existing customers will use in the next month based on their past